oliver1112/Around/README.md

 The backend complete code can be seen in the [backend folder](https://github.com/oliver1112/Around/tree/main/around-backend).

 ### Structure
+I use Go to build a web service that has two main APIs: upload and search.
+The upload API allows users to submit a post which can include a message and a media file.
+The search API allows users to search other users' posts based on the user name or the keywords.
+I also created registration and login functions and used token-based authentication to protect my upload and search services.

 The structure of golang backend is as follows:

 <img src="https://github.com/oliver1112/Around/blob/main/assets/structure.png" alt="structure" width="1000"/>